cplmakerlab/cplmakerlab.github.io/_guides/tinkercad-quickstart-guide.md

 Imagine that you are looking through a camera at the shape you just created.
 To look at the shape from a different perspective, you can pan, zoom, and orbit around the workplane.

-The controls for zoom and orbit are located on the left side of your screen, or you can use mouse shortcuts to control the camera.
+The controls for zoom and orbit are located on the left side of your screen, or you can use mouse shortcuts (see below) to control the camera.

 ![](/uploads/tinkercad-quickstart-guide/camera-controls.png){: width="602" height="501"}